Gordon Levett: With the Israeli Air Force

 Levett turned out to be no spy.
 Decades later, in May 1998, he and several hundred Mahal volunteers were invited by Israel to be honored for their service at celebrations of the country's 50th anniversary.
-"Their expertise was critical," noted The Times "in helping what was previously an underground Zionist force win the war against the Arab armies."
+"Their expertise was critical," noted the Times, "in helping what was previously an underground Zionist force win the war against the Arab armies."

-The operation of which Levett had been part succeeded in supplying arms to the Israelis, but it was controversial and hazardous: The airlift violated a United Nations embargo on arms shipments to the Middle Eastern combatants.
-Some flights by the neophyte fighter pilot Levett had involved actual bombing raids by transport planes jury rigged into bombers.
-The modified transport planes made bombing runs from the Sinai Peninsula to Damascus, Syria.
+The operation in which Levett had taken part succeeded in supplying arms to the Israelis, but it was controversial and hazardous: The airlift violated a United Nations embargo on arms shipments to the Middle Eastern combatants.

-The modified bombers contained no bomb racks.
+Some flights by the neophyte fighter pilot Levett involved actual bombing raids using transport planes jury rigged into bombers.
+The modified transports made bombing runs from the Sinai Peninsula to Damascus, Syria.
+The modified bombers had no bomb racks.
 Instead, the few bombs they carried were pushed out the aircraft's belly by a human 'bomb-chucker' who was tied to the aircraft's frame with rope.

 Levett survived the nerve-jangling raids.
-In his memoir decades later Levett recalled his enthusiasm for the Israeli cause and his frustration with the British government's position.
+In his memoir decades later, Levett recalled his enthusiasm for the Israeli cause and his frustration with the British Government's position.
 England's refusal to cooperate with a 1947 plan to partition Palestine into Arab and Jewish states, and the British threat to remove its stabilizing forces from the region, compelled Levett to volunteer for the Israeli forces.
 Soon he felt comfortable in their ranks.
 He felt more at home walking down Ben-Gurion Street in Tel Aviv, Levett said later, than he did strolling in Piccadilly.

 Some jarring contrasts from the conflict stayed with him.
 At the Žatec base, for instance, the Israeli-bound, German-designed Avias were festooned with the Star of David instead of swastikas.
-Later, Levett heard a rumor that former Luftwaffe pilots had been recruited as mercenaries by the Arab forces, and he wondered if he would have to face his old foe.
+Later, Levett heard a rumor that former Luftwaffe pilots had been recruited as mercenaries by the Arab forces, and he wondered if he would have to face an old foe.
 He also wrestled with the prospect that someday he might face an RAF fighter in combat over Palestine.
 (A possibility which, fortunately, never presented itself.)
-"I remembered E.M.
-Forster's apophthegm that if he ever had to choose between cause and country," wrote Levett, "he hoped he would have the guts to choose the cause."
+"I remembered E. M. Forster's apophthegm that if he ever had to choose between cause and country," wrote Levett, "he hoped he would have the guts to choose the cause."

 "Looking back, I have neither failed nor succeeded, the fate of most of us," Levett wrote in his memoir, "but I shall leave the world a better place than when I entered it because I helped found the State of Israel."

 Following the war, Levett left Squadron 101, where he had flown over 20 combat missions and downed two Egyptian fighters, and instead took command of Squadron 106 of the Israeli Air Force, formerly a ragtag transport unit staffed by American volunteers.
 Levett transformed the squadron into a full-fledged Israeli Air Force unit.
 At his new post, Levett trained new native transport pilots.
-For his accomplishments he was promoted to the rank of Sgan Aluf (Lieutenant Colonel) in the Israeli Air Force.
+For his accomplishments, he was promoted to the rank of Sgan Aluf (lieutenant colonel) in the Israeli Air Force.